In this post

 This is undoubtedly a very important piece of news, not only because Google is involved in the purchase but also because Fitbit is a very important player in the activity monitor sector.
 And it is also important because of the amount that Google is going to pay: 2.1 billion dollars.

 But beyond the news itself, I think it's interesting to analyze the why of this purchase, what Google gets thanks to it but mainly, what it represents for consumers.

 Why Fitbit is sold

-Fitbit had been stagnating for a while.
-I wouldn't say it was "drifting", but it was in no man's land.
-They didn't know if they wanted to be an activity-monitoring company or if they wanted to opt for the smart watch segment.
+Fitbit had been stagnant for some time.
+I wouldn't say it was "adrift", but it was in no man's land.
+They didn't know if they wanted to be an activity tracker company or if they wanted to make a stand in the smartwatch segment.

 These doubts about its identity have led to a lack of development.
 Despite the purchase of Pebble to create its Fitbit OS present in the most expensive models of the brand (Fitbit Ionic, Fitbit Versa and the new Fitbit Versa 2It's not something that Wear OS can boast about either, but in that sense it's definitely a much more mature operating system.

 Fitbit thought that with the purchase of Pebble it would attract the community of developers; creating Fitbit Studio, a software development platform for the clock perfectly documented and easy to use for programming.